Actavich/howtosay-claude-skill/README.md

 ## Dialect Customization

-The base skill deliberately avoids regional bias — outputs are broadly understood across each language.
-If you want tighter regional targeting (a specific city, generation, or subculture), you can add personal rules directly to your local copy of `SKILL.md`.
+The base skill avoids regional bias — outputs work broadly across each language.
+For tighter targeting (a specific city, generation, or subculture), add personal rules to your local copy of `SKILL.md`:

-For example, you could add a block like:

 ```markdown
 ## ⚠️ Personal Rule — [Language]